TiTi-Finance/TiTi-Protocol/README.md

 ### Monopoly-AMM

 This is a new design paradigm for algorithmic stablecoins.
-It is responsible for capturing the real-time supply and demand relationship of TiTi and dynamically adjusting the circulation of TiTi.
+It is responsible for capturing the real-time supply and demand relationship of TiUSD and dynamically adjusting the circulation of TiUSD.

 ### ReOrders

-This is the core mechanism for controlling TiTi's price to remain stable in TiTi Protocol.
+This is the core mechanism for controlling TiUSD's price to remain stable in TiTi Protocol.
 It is built on CFMM, which greatly reduces gas consumption while realize price stability with utmost efficiency.

 ### Market Maker Fund